 Always question, never doubt

-My take on this is that problem solving novices often get quickly disheartened with an excess of confusion, whereas more experienced learners are likely to thrive.
-Like any other skill, problem solving and learning have to be practiced before we become proficient.
+My take on this is that problem-solving novices often get quickly disheartened with an excess of confusion, whereas more experienced learners are likely to thrive.
+Like any other skill, problem solving and learning have to be practised before we become proficient.

 What do you think?